General Surgeon Salary: What to Expect by Region

 After each year of residency is completed, the annual salary increases slightly, according to Medscape’s report.

-This same source shows that a general surgeon’s pay increases by $20,000 within the following five years, and that pattern continues with each 5-10 years of work experience.
+This same source shows that a general surgeon’s pay increases to an an average $306,000 during the first decade, and that pattern continues with each 5-10 years of work experience.

 Location